gadler01/peripety-docs/docs/import/device_type_import.md

 ![Model Find and Replace](../img/model_find_replace.png)

-For models not in peripety, add them to the database and change the data in the device tab to reflect Peripety's models and spelling.
+For models not in Peripety, add them to the database and change the data in the device tab to reflect Peripety's models and spelling.

 ![Model Add](../img/model_add.png)